Stu1958/Bitaxe-ESP32CYD-Monitor/Update.md

-# 🌐 Web Updater User Guide
+# 🌐 ESP32 Updater User Guide

 This interface allows you to update your **Avalon Nano Ultra Controller** wirelessly from your phone or computer.